DCAN-Labs/infant-abcd-bids-pipeline/README.md

 A pipeline, based on abcd-hcp-pipeline, to process fMRI data for human infants.

-This pipeline leverages the (The DCAN Labs Infant Processing Pipeline)[https://github.com/DCAN-Labs/dcan-infant-pipeline].
+This pipeline leverages the [The DCAN Labs Infant Processing Pipeline](https://github.com/DCAN-Labs/dcan-infant-pipeline).

 The repository contains the Dockerfile, entrypoint.sh, SetupEnv.sh and the app folder containing the BIDS App source.
 All of this is needed in order for